 But, raw materials aren’t enough to provide real value.
 You have to invest effort to convert those raw materials into a truly usable product.
 So, how should we structure and process these raw materials?

-Every product manager is a story.
+What story do you want to tell about yourself?
+After all, every product manager is a story.
 Here’s an example of a story I told about myself:

 I began my career working with unintuitive products, which caused my customers to be immensely frustrated – that’s when I learned that product design matters, and that effective product design relies on robust user research.